nextflow-io/website/content/blog/2023/best-practices-deploying-pipelines-with-hpc-workload-managers.md

 [time](https://nextflow.io/docs/latest/process.html#process-time) – it is helpful to limit how much time a particular process or job is allowed to run.
 To avoid jobs hanging and consuming resources indefinitely, you can specify a time limit after which a job will be automatically terminated and re-queued.
 Time limits may also be enforced at the queue level behind the scenes based on workload management policies.
 If you have long-running jobs, your cluster administrator may ask you to use a particular queue for those Nextflow process steps to prevent jobs from being automatically killed.<sup>6</sup>

-When writing pipelines, it is a good practice to consolidate per-process resource requirements in the *nextflow.config* file, and use process selectors to indicate what resource requirements apply to what process steps.
+When writing pipelines, it is a good practice to consolidate per-process resource requirements in the `nextflow.config` file, and use process selectors to indicate what resource requirements apply to what process steps.
 For example, in the example below, processes will be dispatched to the Slurm cluster by default.
 Each process will require two cores, 4 GB of memory, and can run for no more than 10 minutes.
 For the foo and long-running bar jobs, process-specific selectors can override these default settings as shown below:

 ```
 process {
-    executor='slurm'
+    executor = 'slurm'
     cpus = 2
     memory = '4 GB'
     time = '10m'